Galium aparine

-Galium aparine, with common names including cleavers, clivers, catchweed and sticky willy among others, is an annual, herbaceous plant of the family Rubiaceae.
+Galium aparine, with common names including cleavers, clivers, catchweed, robin-run-the-hedge, goosegrass, and sticky willy, is an annual, herbaceous plant of the family Rubiaceae.

 Names

 Galium aparine is known by a variety of common names in English.
-They include hitchhikers, cleavers, clivers, bedstraw, (small) goosegrass (not to be confused with other plants known as goosegrass), catchweed, stickyweed, sticky bob, stickybud, stickyback, sticky molly, robin-run-the-hedge, sticky willy, sticky willow, stickyjack, stickeljack, grip grass, sticky grass, bobby buttons, whippysticks, velcro plant, and bort.
+They include sweetheart, hitchhikers, cleavers, clivers, bedstraw, (small) goosegrass, catchweed, stickyweed, sticky bob, stickybud, stickyback, sticky molly, robin-run-the-hedge, sticky willy, sticky willow, stickyjack, stickeljack, grip grass, sticky grass, bobby buttons, whippysticks, and velcro plant.

-Galium is Dioscorides’ name for the plant.
-It is derived from the Greek word for ‘milk’, because the flowers of Galium verum were used to curdle milk in cheese making.
+Galium is Dioscorides' name for the plant.
+It is derived from the Greek word for milk, because the flowers of Galium verum were used to curdle milk in cheese making.
 Aparine is a name used by Theophrastus.
 It means 'clinging' or 'seizing', and is derived from the Greek απαίρω apairo 'lay hold of, seize', itself coming from από 'from' + αίρω 'pull to lift'.